-I am looking for a short-term loan of about $12,000 to settle a debt.
-I can secure that loan with our autos (if possible) or my home. the payoff of that loan would be over a 7-9 month period.
-Can you help with this loan?
+I need a short-term loan of $12,000 to settle a debt.
+I can secure that loan with my home or autos.
+Can you help me find a loan?

-you mentioned securing a loan with your vehicles. this is called a title loan, which is allowed under law in many states. i urge you to consider an alternative. title loans are very expensive. also, bills.com readers have told me that title loan lenders are very aggressive in collecting these loans. missing a payment means repossession of your vehicle, and i do not need to give you parade of horrible outcomes if your vehicle is taken from you.
+You mentioned securing a loan with your vehicles.
+An auto refinance loan, otherwise known as a title loan, is allowed under law in many states.
+However, title loans are expensive.
+You are also going to need of equity to qualify for an auto refinance loan.
+Also, title loan lenders can be very aggressive in collecting these loans.
+Missing a payment means repossession of your vehicle.

 If you are finding it hard to qualify for a $12,000 loan and you are suffering from financial problems, then there are other debt relief solutions.
 Some possible solutions include a credit counseling and debt management plan, debt settlement, and even bankruptcy.
 I suggest that you try Bills.com innovative tool, the Debt Navigator.